SolaKabuta/portfolio_v4/README.md

 # Portfolio prototype
-This is my personal portfolio website built with NextJS, showcasing my skills and experience as a web developer. <br/>
+This is a portfolio website built with NextJS, showcasing my skills and experience as a web developer. <br/>
 It's still in the development phase.

 ### Technologies: